JetBrains/compose-multiplatform/experimental/templates/multiplatform-template/README.md

 Note that iOS target is experimental so far.

 ## Desktop
-This template contains 'desktopApp' run configuration that you can use to run the desktop target in Android Studio or Intellij IDEA.
+This template contains  `desktopApp` run configuration that you can use to run the desktop target in Android Studio or Intellij IDEA.

 Useful Gradle tasks:
 - `./gradlew run` - run application